department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/04-vets-website/03-forms/02-common-definitions.md

 ---
-title: Using Common Definitions
+title: Advanced - Using Common Definitions
-label: Common Definitions
+label: Form Advanced
 ---
 All of our forms share schemas with the back-end through `vets-json-schema`, the repository where we store JSON Schemas for validating data submitted to a `vets-api` API endpoint.
 Assuming you've created one of those schemas, the next step is to incorporate that into your form, along with other common definitions we've built.